 Many of the features of modern states with elected governments are the result of a long series of institutional innovations that were adopted over the centuries to address the problems associated with delegating authority to "the crown" in the case of productive states and to address problems of overthrow in authoritarian states.
-Thus, governments tend to be more complex than the models suggest, although relatively simple models are still useful because they help one to identify the potential advantages of government, key problems that need to be addressed, and some of the core properties of alternative institutions.
+Thus governments tend to be more complex than the models suggest, although the models are still very useful because they help one to identify the potential advantages of government, key problems that need to be addressed. and some of the core properties of alternative institutions.

-The problems of constitutional design are ancient ones and thus the study of the effects of constitutions on public policies is also ancient.
-The first thorough such study being undertaken by Aristotle (330 B.C.) in his classic work called the Politics in English.
+The problems of constitutional design are ancient ones.
+The study of the effects of constitutions on public policies is also ancient.
+The first thorough such study being undertaken by Aristotle in his classic work call the Politics in English.

-As noted in the introduction of this lecture, states whose governments are grounded in mass elections are rare historically.
+As noted in the introduction of this lecture, states whose governments are grounded n mass elections are rare historically.
 That European governance shifted away from authoritarian states in the sixteenth century is partly a product of the enlightenment, partly of the rise of liberalism (in what some call its classical form), and partly a matter of luck.
 The oldest democratic constitution in the world is presently the US constitution which is just over 200 years old.
-Historical records imply that large scale governments are at approximately 10,000 years old-and likely to have been older than that.